andreagiassi/aop_demo/README.md

 On the @LogStatistics annotation there's also an additional parameter "metric".
 The metric string value is to aggregate the collected tracks by macro features.

+## What is Aspect Oriented Programming?
+AOP stands for Aspect Oriented Programming.
+Thanks to the concept of aspects is possible to code and enrich some parts of the software in a transveral way.

+Aspects enable the modularization of concerns such as transaction management, logging, security aspects or every features that are crosscutting.

+To learn more about it just refer to the Aspect Oriented Programming with Spring: [AOP with Spring](https://docs.spring.io/spring-framework/docs/4.3.15.RELEASE/spring-framework-reference/html/aop.html).

 ### Setup and test
 To setup this project you could use a Docker image of mysql or your existing setup.